LasseHaslev/ultimate-vimrc/README.md

 >:PlugInstall

 #### !Important
-Remember to refresh vim after you have done changes to any of these files.
+Remember to source files or restart vim after you have done changes to any of these files.